dendronhq/dendron-site/vault/dendron.topic.lookup.schemas.md

 Just like with notes, if you enter the name of a schema that does not exist, Dendron will create it for you.

 Specifically, Dendron will create `{value}.schema.yml` in your vault.
 At this point, you are free to edit the schema.
-After you're satisfied with the result, you'll need to run [[Dendron: Reload Index|dendron.topic.commands]] for it to take affect.
+After you're satisfied with the result, you'll need to run [[Dendron: Reload Index|dendron.ref.commands]] for it to take affect.

 - NOTE: if you get an error after running `Reload Index`, it is most likely because your YAML is malformed.
 You can paste it in [yaml lint](http://www.yamllint.com/) to check that you are using the correct yaml syntax.